-Bygg architecture has participated in the contest for transformation of the Old Market Square in Czestochowa.
-The project has been rewarded by the 2nd prize.
+Bygg architecture participated in the contest for transformation of the Old Market Square in Czestochowa.
+The project was rewarded by the 2nd prize.

 Czestochowa is a city of 200,000 inhabitants in the south of Poland and is one of the most important pilgrimage destination for Catholics at Jasna Góra monastery.
 The center of the city moved in the course of time to Jasna Góra and near The New Market Square, making The Old Market Square (Stary Rynek) less significant.
 In recent decades, during archaeological excavations the cellars of the old city hall are found.